Intel High Definition Audio: Host controller

 Like AC'97, HD Audio acts as a device driver, defining the architecture, link frame format, and programming interfaces used in the hardware of the host controller of the PCI bus and linking it to a codec used by a computer's software.
-Configurations of the host controller (Chipset) are available from third-party suppliers, including Nvidia, VIA and AMD, while codecs have also been provided by third-party suppliers including Realtek, Conexant, IDT, VIA, SigmaTel, Analog Devices, C-Media and Cirrus Logic.
+Configurations of the host controller (Chipset) are available from third-party suppliers, including Creative, Nvidia, VIA and AMD, while codecs have also been provided by third-party suppliers including Realtek, Conexant, Creative, IDT, VIA, SigmaTel, Analog Devices, C-Media and Cirrus Logic.
 AMD's TRX40 chipset was introduced in 2019 for use with Ryzen "Threadripper" CPUs, which provided no HD Audio interface.
-As a result, a separate USB audio codec or PCIe audio device was required to integrate audio on TRX40 motherboards.
+As a result, a separate USB audio interface converter, USB codec, or PCIe audio device was required to integrate audio on TRX40 motherboards.
 This was a temporary measure until a new Audio bus was developed by AMD named Audio CoProcessor (ACPBus).
-Intel has also decoupled the audio controller from its chipsets in favor of Intel Smart Sound Technology (SST) or I²S instead of the more traditional HD Audio Bus.
-A HD Audio controller can include vendor-offered audio enhancement features known as Audio Processing Objects (APOs), offered by companies like Dolby, Creative, Fortemedia, Nahimic, DTS and Waves Audio, they can be software-based and driver-based.
+Intel has also favored Intel Smart Sound Technology (SST) instead of the more traditional HD Audio Bus.
+A HD Audio controller can include vendor-offered audio enhancement features known as Audio Processing Objects (APOs), offered by companies like Dolby, Creative, Fortemedia, Harman Kardon, Nahimic, Poly Inc, DTS and Waves Audio, they can be software-based and driver-based.
+The HD Audio codec itself, especially Realtek brand, may also include APOs for audio enhancement features.

 Limitations

 As with the previous AC'97 standard, HD Audio does not specify handlers for the media buttons attached to headphone jacks (i.e., Play/Pause, Next, Previous, Volume up, Volume down).
+Similarly, support for USB-C Audio Adapter Accessory Mode (AAAP) is not present.

+Some onboard HD Audio controllers would apply some limitations (such as Dynamic Range Compression) by default in BIOS or driver level, as OEM may assume the end-users usually use laptop built-in speaker or use cheap passive multimedia speaker.